lukasp2/vertel/README.md

 # Vertel
-Tools for vertel, or: Extended odootools
+Extended odootools and additional tools for development at Vertel

 ## Installation
 ```